Annuities.

 Annuities pay some of the highest commissions in financial products.
 Variable annuity commissions: often 5-7% of the amount invested ×DON'T TRUST, VERIFYClaim: Variable annuity commissions are commonly 5-7% of premium.Verify at: SEC Variable Annuity guidance ↗SEC requires prospectus disclosure of all charges.
 Compare commission against direct-purchase fund costs..

 This creates a strong incentive for commission-based advisors to recommend annuities regardless of suitability.
 The tell: if an advisor is recommending an annuity inside an IRA (where there is zero tax benefit from the annuity wrapper), question the recommendation closely.
-See /how-to-find-a-fiduciary/.
+See How to Find a Fee-Only Fiduciary Advisor.

 Section 3 · When annuities make sense